Akash-Github2/BruinFit/README.md

 Login.js is used for the login page once someone has already made an account

-Register.js is used for the register page and provides data unqiue to each user
+Register.js is used for the register page and provides data unique to each user

 ## Running the Application
 1. Install Node.js (https://nodejs.org/en/)